lgh06/web-page-monitor/packages/worker-scheduler/README.md

   createdTime: 1642470077306,
   // timestamp
   nextExecuteTime: 1642470077306,
-  // timestamp, converted from endLocalMinuteString
+  // Date, converted from endLocalMinuteString
-  endTime: 1642470077306,
+  endTime: 1642470077306, // ** frontend as int, save as Date in DB
   // Cron pattern / syntax
   cronSyntax: '00 00 00 * * *',
   // simp or geek.